Lab-Brat/labbrat.net/content/blog/monitoring_best_practices.md

 Information about the runbook can be provided via a link to documentation service that is attached to the alert description.
 This way, on-call engineer can just follow the link and save a lot of time debuggin the issue.

+## Conclusion
+This article described some general concepts that make a up a good monitoring system without dwelving into particular tools.
+Some anti-patterns were covered, as well as good practices.
+To summarize:
+- Composable monitoring architecture is more efficient
+- Monitor things by thinking from user's perspective
+- Keep improving and gather feedback
+- There is no silver bullet when it comes to tools
+- Monitoring is everyones responsibility
+- Think carefully if something actually needs to monitored
+- Monitoring does not fix bad code
+- Automate everying to improve usability and ensure consistenct

+We also covered some basics in alerting, since it is an integral part of any monitoring system.
+In a nutshell, every alert has to be carefully though out to reduce noize, and should provide essential information via runbooks for the on-call engineers to have a context about the issue.